 - Cost-effective – Bandwidth prices go down because users are accessing remote data less frequently.

 - Local access – Similarly to #1 above, if there is a failure in the umbrella network, you can still get access to your portion of the database.

 - Growth – If you add a new location to your business, it’s simple to create an additional node within the database, making distribution highly scalable.

-- Speed & resource efficiency – Most requests and other interactivity with the database are performed at a local level, also decreasing remote traffic.
+- Speed & resource efficiency – Most requests and other interactivity with the database are performed locally, decreasing remote traffic.

-- Responsibility & containment – Because any glitches or failures occur locally, the issue is contained and can potentially be handled by the IT staff designated to handle that piece of the company.
+- Responsibility & containment – Because any glitches or failures occur locally, the issue is contained.
+It can potentially be handled by the IT staff designated to handle that piece of the company.

 Who uses distributed databases?